 Notes

 • Our family prefers poultry seasoning in this recipe, but feel free to use sage if you prefer.
-The poultry seasoning contains sage and other seasonings.
+Poultry seasoning contains sage, thyme, marjoram, rosemary, black pepper and nutmeg.